irarainey/important/docs/ARCHITECTURE.md

 2. Handles `as` aliases (strips them for validation)
 3. Tracks relative import level (number of dots)
 4. Collects multi-line imports by tracking parentheses
+5. Records `endLine` for multi-line imports (used for correct range spanning and skip logic)

 ### Symbol Usage Detection (`import-validator.ts`, `sort-imports.ts`)